English College Johore Bahru: After Malayan independence

-In 1965, following the end of the British rule in Malaya, the name was changed to 'Maktab Sultan Abu Bakar (MSAB) after Sultan Sir Abu Bakar of Johor who was the Father of Modern Johore.
+In 1965, following the end of the British rule in Malaya, the school was given a new name in Malay, 'Maktab Sultan Abu Bakar (MSAB), after Sultan Sir Abu Bakar of Johor who was the Father of Modern Johore.
 More local teachers were employed to teach at the school.
 In 1961, the school badge and uniforms were introduced for the first time.
 This was followed by creation of the school song with lyrics written by Yusof bin Karto set to music by Lim Teck Siang.

-In 1974, EC celebrated its Diamond Jubilee, and the deputy prime minister Tun Hussein Onn as well as all the former students were invited to the celebration.
+In 1974, EC celebrated its Diamond Jubilee, and all the former students were invited to the celebration.
 Also in 1974, the first batch of students of Sekolah Menengah Sains Johor was placed temporarily in the English College until the completion of the school's building in the month of April 1974.

-During the 1980s and 1990s, the school was further enlarged and facilities were added for student's use in accordance with the requirements of Ministry of Education and the introduction of Integrated Secondary School Curriculum.
+During the 1980s and 1990s, the school was further enlarged, and facilities were added for student's use in accordance with the requirements of Ministry of Education and the introduction of Integrated Secondary School Curriculum.

 In 2005 EC recorded the best PMR performance for Johor Bahru when three EC students were selected as national top PMR candidates, namely Joshua Soo Iyn Zhou, Mukeshakumar and Wong Guo Wai and Yong Jenn.
 EC was confirmed by the Ministry of Education as a Premier school.
 In 2007, the company won the award for Excellent Crew EC Best Company and Best Service in Young Entrepreneurs Convention 11th.
 PMR 2007 once again recorded excellent results when an EC students selected as outstanding PMR Johor.

 On 5 May 2009, the English College was officially selected by the Ministry of Education as a Cluster School of Excellence.
-EC was selected based on its excellence in various aspects such as the achievement of excellence in the Paralympic Games, excellence in mathematics in the PMR and SPM, excellence in orchestra and rugby team as well as the various programs organised by EC, for example the creation of the Tun Hussein Onn Museum and Visual Arts Gallery EC.
+EC was selected based on its excellence in various aspects such as the achievement of excellence in the Paralympic Games, excellence in mathematics in the PMR and SPM, excellence in orchestra and rugby team as well as the various programs organised by EC, for example the creation of the Visual Arts Gallery EC.

 The college celebrated its centenary on 21 March, an event attended by dignitaries, old boys, and townspeople.
 Among the attendees were the Sultan of Johor, Sultan Ibrahim Al-Marhum Sultan Iskandar, along with Minister of Johor, Tan Sri Khaled Nordin as well as notable alumni and other old boys and former students of the English College.
 On this day, a handwritten letter Royal Professor Ungku Aziz Ungku Abd Hamid was read by his daughter Zeti Akhtar Aziz.
 Centenary Celebration Dinner took place at the school field and was attended by all the old boys and old staff, with performances from Datuk Sheikh Abdullah Ahmad, Ajai, Ayai Illusi and Rahmat Mega, who are also old boys of the college.